 - Individual and small group tutorials and dedicated supervision and support.

 - Dedicated individual studio spaces.

-- Access to a wide range of well equipped craft workshops including textiles, printmaking, small metals, jewellery, ceramics and the forge; supported by photography, film, IT and library facilities.
+- Access to a wide range of craft workshops including textiles, printmaking, small metals, jewellery, ceramics and the forge, supported by photography, film, IT and library facilities.

-- Applicants should have an advanced understanding of their particular discipline and be able to demonstrate their ability to sustain research at MA level.
+- Applicants should have an personal understanding of their particular discipline and be able to demonstrate their ability to sustain research at MA level.

 - Applicants should be (or about to become) graduates.
 Preference will be given to good honours graduates although exceptional applicants from a non-academic background will also be considered.

-- Applicants should submit a short proposal of up to five hundred words, detailing a proposed programme of study, supported by an electronic portfolio of current practice, which will form the basis of discussion within the interview.
+- Applicants should submit a short proposal of up to 500 words, detailing why they are applying to the programme of study, supported by a portfolio of current practice, which will form the basis of discussion within the interview.